Baptism

 Do you have a new addition to the family?
 Congratulations!
 The Baptism of infants and young children is celebrated during Weekend Liturgies and offered between the Sunday Masses at scheduled times through the year.

-Once you have chosen your godparents, you will need to have your Catholic godparent(s) verify their eligibility by having this form completed by the parish where they are registerd.
+Once you have chosen your godparents, you will need to have your Catholic godparent(s) verify their eligibility by having this form completed by the parish where they are registered.

-Parent Preparation sessions are held on Saturday mornings at 10:00 am in the All Saints Room (located in the Parish Office Annex Building) The dates for 2023-24 are listed below.
-Once you have attended a parent session you will be provided additional information and the dates to choose your upcoming baptism.
+Parent Preparation sessions are held on Saturday mornings at 10:00 am in the All-Saints Room (located in the Parish Office Annex Building) The dates for the next scheduled sessions are listed below.

 March 9, 2024